groue/GRMustache/README.md

     A: Yes.
 Use [NSNumberFormatter and NSDateFormatter](Guides/NSFormatter.md).

-- **Q: Is it possible to render partial templates whose name is only known at runtime?**
+- **Q: Is it possible to embed partial templates whose name is only known at runtime?**

     A: [Yes](Guides/rendering_objects.md)